Brianryanphiri/wireframing/README.md

 ### 1. 🧱 Layout Structure
 Defines the overall organization of content and components on a page.
 **Example:** Dividing a homepage into header, sidebar, main content area, and footer.
-This helps designers visualize where each element will go and ensures consistency across pages.

 ### 2. 🧭 Navigation
 Represents how users move through the interface and find information.
-**Example:** Including a top menu bar with links to "Home," "About," "Services," and "Contact" sections.
-This guides the user experience and helps prioritize key user journeys.
+**Example:** A top menu bar with links to "Home," "About," "Services," and "Contact."

 ### 3. 📝 Content Placement
 Indicates where different types of content (text, images, videos) will be located.
-**Example:** Placing a hero image with a headline and call-to-action button above the fold.
-This helps define content hierarchy and draws user attention to important areas.
+**Example:** A hero image with a headline and call-to-action button above the fold.

 ### 4. ⚙️ Functionality
 Outlines interactive elements and how users will interact with them.
-**Example:** Showing a search bar or a login form with input fields and buttons.
-These functional elements clarify user interactions and are essential for usability testing.
+**Example:** A login form with input fields and buttons for user authentication.

-## 🚀 Conclusion

-Wireframing is an essential step in turning ideas into functional, user-centered digital products.
-It bridges the gap between concept and execution by providing a clear visual structure that guides the design and development process.
+---

+## 🧪 Types of Wireframes

+### 🔹 Low-Fidelity Wireframes
+- **Appearance:** Basic, often black-and-white sketches with simple shapes.
+- **Purpose:** Focuses on structure, layout, and user flow—not visuals.
+- **Tools:** Paper sketches, Balsamiq, or simple digital tools.
+- **When Used:** Early stages of the design process for brainstorming and quick feedback.

+### 🔸 High-Fidelity Wireframes
+- **Appearance:** More polished and detailed, sometimes resembling the final product.
+- **Purpose:** Includes accurate spacing, typography, and even placeholder text or images.
+- **Tools:** Figma, Adobe XD, Sketch.
+- **When Used:** Later in the design process to test usability or present to stakeholders.

+---

+**Type:** 🔹 *Low-Fidelity Wireframe*
+**Explanation:** This wireframe is low-fidelity because it uses simple shapes and placeholders to represent the interface.
+It focuses on structure and layout without including colors, detailed styling, or actual content.
+Ideal for quick iteration and early feedback.